Natural Homebuilding and The Code: A Quick-Start Guide For Owner-Builders

 Whether you’re building a cordwood home, strawbale, earthship, cob, or even a traditional or tiny home, you NEED to know as much as possible about your technique.

 We had done years of research on cordwood building using these books:

-Between these books and attending a building workshop with Rob and Jaki Roy, we were able to gain a confidence in the technique enough to have meaningful and educated conversations with code officials.
-This is important because our inspector said on multiple occasions that Mark’s knowledge of the building process made him feel much more comfortable with our project and therefore more willing to help us through the permitting process.
+Between these books and attending a building workshop with Rob and Jaki Roy, we were able to gain a confidence in the technique.
+This meant we could have meaningful and educated conversations with code officials.
+This is important because our inspector said on multiple occasions that our knowledge of the building process made him feel much more comfortable with our project and therefore more willing to help us through the permitting process.